 He also began an errorless game streak as an outfielder of 266 games in September of 1962.
-He wasn't to make another error until July 1965, and it ended in a bizarre fashion during a game in Kansas City.
+He wasn't to make another error until July 1965 when he was with the Tigers, and it ended in a bizarre fashion during a game in Kansas City.
 These were the years when owner Charlie Finley kept some mules at the ballpark.
 Another Finley gimmick was to have some trained dogs on the ground crew.
 In the fifth inning, they would run out onto the field with a base in their mouth and the crew would change the bases.
 "I have a line drive hit to me and I scooped it up and I guess the ground crew thought it was the last out and sent the dog on the field.
 I scooped the ball up and threw it to Dick McAuliffe at shortstop.
 The dog just shot out there and the ball went through his legs at the same time the dog went through there."
 The runner advanced a base, and the scorer couldn't charge the dog with the error so it was assigned to Demeter.
-He is gracious about it today: "I know in my own mind there were probably some balls on which I should have been given an error but they didn't."
+He is gracious about it: "I know in my own mind there were probably some balls on which I should have been given an error but they didn't."
 He had completed a total of 449 error-free chances.
-His string of error-free games by an outfielder stood as the major league outfielder record until the Giants' Darren Lewis broke it in 1993.
+His string of error-free games by an outfielder stood as the major-league outfielder record until the Giants' Darren Lewis broke it in 1994.

 He traveled to Japan with Bobby Richardson in February of 1963, to spread the gospel, which he called one of the great spiritual experiences of his life.
 Demeter went on to have another solid season for the fourth-place Phillies in 1963, with a career high of 154 games.
 Once again, he played the outfield and both corner infield positions.
 His batting average was just .258, but he cracked 22 home runs and drove in 83 runs.

 Demeter began the 1966 season as a fourth outfielder and utilityman, as the Tigers had a logjam in the outfield, with Willie Horton, Mickey Stanley, and Al Kaline envisioned as the starting trio, and Norm Cash holding down first base.
 He played sporadically, appearing in only 32 games, batting a mere .212 for the Tigers, before being traded to the Red Sox on June 14.
-He accompanied minor league reliever Julio Navarro to Boston, as the Tigers got pitcher Earl Wilson and minor leaguer Joe Christopher.
-Haywood Sullivan was glad to get the versatile Demeter, "Although we regret giving up Earl Wilson, we think we have obtained a great outfielder in Demeter who has always hit well at Fenway Park."
-Manager Billy Herman echoed Sullivan's praise when he said, "This gives us a solid outfield.
-In Demeter, we have a right-handed hitter who can hit the wall in our ballpark."
+He accompanied minor-league reliever Julio Navarro to Boston, as the Tigers got pitcher Earl Wilson and former New York Mets outfielder Joe Christopher, who was assigned to the minor leagues.
+Haywood Sullivan was glad to get the versatile Demeter, "Although we regret giving up Earl Wilson, we think we have obtained a great outfielder in Demeter who has always hit well at Fenway Park."14 Manager Billy Herman echoed Sullivan's praise when he said, "This gives us a solid outfield.
+In Demeter, we have a right-handed hitter who can hit the wall in our ballpark."15

-Demeter was expected to compete with rookie Reggie Smith (called "the best looking rookie to come since Mickey Mantle") and Jose Tartabull for playing time in centerfield in the spring of 1967.
+Demeter was expected to compete with rookie Reggie Smith (called "the best looking rookie to come since Mickey Mantle") and Jose Tartabull for playing time in center field in the spring of 1967.
 He played all three outfield positions, as well as one game at third for the team before being traded on June 4 with Tony Horton to Cleveland for pitcher Gary Bell, who went on to be an important hurler for the pennant winning Red Sox.
-His most memorable hit for the Impossible Dream team came on May 14 as his was the 28th extra base hit on the day, breaking a 62-year-old AL record for most extra base hits, combined, while the Red Sox swept the Tigers in a doubleheader, 8-5 and 13-9.
+His most memorable hit for the Impossible Dream team came on May 14 as his second double of the day was the 28th extra-base hit of the day's doubleheader, breaking a 62-year-old AL record for most extra base hits, combined, while the Red Sox swept the Tigers in a doubleheader, 8-5 and 13-9.
 He was hitting .279 for the Red Sox at the time of the trade, with only one home run and four RBIs.